btran565/expense_tracker/README.md

 This project was developed in Python 3.12.3 and stores the user's expenses in JSON files.
 Python's argparse module/library is used to parse the positional and optional arguments given by the user through the Linux CLI to manage their expenses.

-## List of positional/optional arguments:
+## List of Positional/Optional CLI Arguments:

 `add` - Adds an expense with a description, amount, and date (default date set to today's date if not specified).

+Example:
 `python3 expense_tracker.py add --description 'dinner' --amount '15.36' --date 2025-12-01`

 `python3 expense_tracker.py add --description 'dinner' --amount '15.36'`